dertin/debian-nginx-php/README.md

 The `DOMAIN` and `EMAIL_SUPPORT` environment variables are used to customise the configuration and to request the initial HTTPS certificate with Certbot.

-During installation a `/usr/sbin/policy-rc.d` symlink is created and protected with `dpkg-divert` so that no package can remove it.
+When running in CI (or when the environment variable `POLICY_BLOCK=1` is set) the installer creates a `/usr/sbin/policy-rc.d` symlink protected with `dpkg-divert`.
 This prevents services from starting automatically.
 You can verify it exists with:

 ```sh
 sudo ls -l /usr/sbin/policy-rc.d